-During the years ended 31 December 2010 and 2009, Shareholders could subscribe and redeem Redeemable Shares on a monthly basis and the Fund was therefore exposed to the liquidity risk of meeting redemption requests.
+During the years ended 31 December 2011 and 2010, Shareholders could subscribe and redeem Redeemable Shares on a monthly basis and the Fund was therefore exposed to the liquidity risk of meeting redemption requests.

 The Fund's trading securities are considered readily realisable as they are listed on recognised stock exchanges.
-The Fund's derivative financial instruments are either listed or unlisted and are traded over-the-counter.
+The Fund's derivative financial instruments are unlisted and traded over-the-counter.
 As a result, the Fund's derivative financial instruments may be illiquid, and the Fund may not be able to quickly liquidate some of its derivative financial instruments at an amount close to their fair value.

 The Fund's liquidity risk is managed on a monthly basis.
-The Fund's redemption policy only allows for redemptions on the first business day of each month and shareholders must provide 30 days notice.
+The Fund's redemption policy only allows for redemptions on the first business day of each month and Shareholders must provide 30 days notice.
 The Fund has 30 days from the Dealing Day on which the redemption was effected to pay redemption proceeds.